wp-plugins/flipping-team/readme.txt

 I guess the answer remains the same as the above..

 == Screenshots ==
+1. This is how your page looks like.

-1. View all Team Members.
+2. View all Team Members.
 The team page lists all the team members that are currently visible on the team page.
-2. The page shows the form to add new team members to the page of flipping members.
+3. The page shows the form to add new team members to the page of flipping members.
-3. The page shows when media upload box pops up and the user can upload the image.
+4. The page shows when media upload box pops up and the user can upload the image.
-4. Here you can set the options for the plugin.
+5. Here you can set the options for the plugin.

 == Changelog ==